-Associate Professor & Coordinator, Educational Administration
+Associate Professor & Coordinator, Leadership in Educational Administration

 Westlake Hall 336

 M.S., Reading, Illinois State University

 B.S., Elementary Education, Bradley University

 Dr. Jenny Tripses came to Bradley in the fall of 1999.
 She teaches educational leadership courses that prepare graduates for master’s degrees in educational administration that satisfy Illinois State Board of Education course work requirements for licensure required for school principals.

 Dr. Tripses was an elementary principal for nine years, three years in a small rural school district, and six in a large suburban district.
 Her public school teaching career included 17 years in Peoria Heights in grades kindergarten through three.